 Stewart Farm Heritage Site

-Stewart Farm is home to an attractive heritage house, a barn, a couple of other buildings and a large grassy area that leads down to a river.
+At Elgin Heritage Park there is Stewart Farm.
+The historic site is home to an attractive heritage house, a barn, a couple of other buildings and a large grassy area that leads down to a river.

 The farm is located at 13723 Crescent Road in South Surrey and open from around mid-February until December every day except Mondays and some statutory holidays.
 The grounds are free and the house is admission by donation.